 The four DIY voice platforms trying to permeate the home currently are:

-- Challenges: Prone to mistakes, struggles to execute multiple commands in a row and is barely available on your smartphone.
+- Challenges: Still prone to mistakes, and is barely available on your smartphone.

 - Conclusion: While Amazon’s platform is the most broadly compatible, the control it provides is relatively shallow.
 Combined with weak speech recognition, Alexa tends to disappoint beyond basic needs.

-- Challenges: Integrates with far fewer devices than Alexa, and requires a slightly more cumbersome wake word (“OK Google…”)
+- Challenges: Integrates with fewer devices than Alexa, though that gap continues to close.
+It also requires a slightly more cumbersome wake word (“OK Google…”)

-- Benefits: Thoughtfully integrates with Apple products (especially Apple TV), as well as the limited number of HomeKit-compatible devices.
+- Benefits: Thoughtfully integrates with Apple products (the Apple TV remote as well as AirPods), as well as the limited number of HomeKit-compatible devices.

 - Benefits: Recognizes natural language second only to Google, and handles multiple command strings beautifully.